Music technology development

 Launch and support

-We support migration of catalogue data and historical royalty records, train the team on the admin and reporting interfaces, and provide documentation of the calculation logic so your finance team can audit it independently.
-A post-launch support window covers edge cases that surface with full catalogue scale.
+We support migration of catalog data and historical royalty records, train the team on the admin and reporting interfaces, and provide documentation of the calculation logic so your finance team can audit it independently.
+A post-launch support window covers edge cases that surface with full catalog scale.

 Frequently asked questions